MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/skills-knowledge-chart.png" alt-text="Chart with organizational 'Knowledge' as the x-axis and user 'Skills' as the y-axis" border="false" lightbox="assets/images/skills-knowledge-chart.png":::

-For more information about the two types of agents, see [Your agent options for Microsoft 365](decision-guide.md).
+For more information about the two approaches to building agents, see [Your agent options for Microsoft 365](decision-guide.md).

-## Copilot agent extensibility options

-You can add knowledge and skills to Copilot agents via Copilot connectors and API plugins.
+You can add knowledge and skills to Copilot agents via Copilot connectors and plugins.

 ### Copilot connectors

-Copilot connectors are building blocks that enable developers to add custom knowledge and custom skills to Copilot agents.
+Copilot connectors are building blocks that enable you to add custom knowledge and custom skills to Copilot agents.
 You can extend your Copilot agents via the following types of Copilot connectors:

 - Microsoft Graph connectors
 - Power Platform connectors

-IT Admins can configure appropriate Copilot connectors in [Microsoft 365 Admin Center](https://admin.microsoft.com) and [Power Platform Admin Center](https://admin.powerplatform.microsoft.com) to expand knowledge available to all users ​in their tenant, respecting data access limitations from the knowledge ​source itself.
+IT Admins can configure appropriate Copilot connectors in [Microsoft 365 Admin Center](https://admin.microsoft.com) and [Power Platform Admin Center](https://admin.powerplatform.microsoft.com) to expand the knowledge available to all users ​in their tenant, while respecting data access limitations from the knowledge ​source itself.

 #### Microsoft Graph connectors